Jumio/mobile-flutter/example/README.md

 # jumiomobilesdk_example

-Demonstrates how to use the jumiomobilesdk plugin.
+Demonstrates how to use the JumioMobileSDK plugin.

 ## Getting Started